U.S. Route 40 in Delaware: History

 By 1920, what would become the Delaware portion of US 40 was a county road, with the portion along US 13 under contract to become a state highway.
 The section of US 40 along the Dupont Highway was completed by 1923.
 The Pulaski Highway portion of the road was built as a state highway by 1924.
-When the US Highway System was created on November 11, 1926, US 40 was designated to pass through Delaware along Elkton Road (Pulaski Highway) between the Maryland state line and State Road, a concurrency with US 13 from State Road to Wilmington, and Christiana Avenue from US 13 to a ferry across the Delaware River which carried the route to Penns Grove, New Jersey.
+When the US Highway System was created on November 11, 1926, US 40 was designated to pass through Delaware along Elkton Road (Pulaski Highway) between the Maryland state line and State Road, a concurrency with US 13 from State Road to Wilmington, and Christina Avenue from US 13 to a ferry across the Delaware River which carried the route to Penns Grove, New Jersey.
 In 1926, the Delaware State Highway Department suggested that the portion of US 40 that followed US 13 along the DuPont Highway be widened.
 This widening was completed a year later.
 In 1928, US 40 was rerouted at Hares Corner to head east through New Castle and cross the Delaware River on a ferry to Pennsville, New Jersey.
 All of the route was a state highway by 1931 except the portion from Hares Corner to the Basin Road intersection in New Castle.

 In 1931, work began on widening US 40 along the US 13 concurrency to a divided highway.
 The completion of the divided highway between State Road and Wilmington was slated for summer 1933.
 US 202 was designated concurrent with US 13/US 40 north of State Road in 1934.
 Recommendations were made in 1932 to widen US 40 into a divided highway between the Maryland state line and State Road.
 A year later, the divided highway portion of US 40 had been graded between the Maryland state line and Glasgow while paving of the divided highway was in progress between Bear and State Road.
 Grading of the divided highway between the Maryland state line and State Road had been completed in 1934 with construction of the remainder of the road underway.
 Work on widening US 40 to a divided highway between the Maryland state line and US 13 was finished in 1936.
 In 1934, recommendations were made to upgrade US 40 to a state highway between Hares Corner and New Castle.
 The portion of US 40 between Hares Corner and New Castle was taken over by the state on July 1, 1935.
 Construction on upgrading this section began in 1936, with the project completed later that year.
 The same year, a bridge was constructed over a Pennsylvania Railroad line (now the Jack A. Markell Trail) in New Castle.